umamah-waqar/umamah-waqar/README.md

 - 🤵🏻‍♀ Assistant Director of **Web Development Team** IEEE CUI.

-- 💻 Currently learning **Next.js**

 - 👩‍💻 Working on **Health Connect**, a website to connect doctors and patients.

-- 🤝 Talk to me about Stranger Things, Web Development or life.
+- 🤝 Talk to me about Web Development, Stranger Things or life.

 - 📫 How to reach me **umamahwaqar12345@gmail.com**